srg-imperial/GrayC/ISSTA-2023-AE/data/Evaluation/USING-GRAYC-IN-THE-WILD/CsmithSixMonths/README.md

-We ran a continuous six-month experiment with Csmith (single machine, Ubuntu 18.04 LTS x86_64 using two virtual CPU cores and 8 GB RAM) as the initial corpus contained reduced Csmith-programs.
+We ran a six-month experiment with Csmith on a single machine with Ubuntu 18.04 LTS x86_64 using two virtual CPU cores and 8 GB RAM.
+This is because our initial corpus contained reduced Csmith-programs.

 With GCC-11 and CLANG-13, we did not detect bugs during that time.
 We have not evaluated Csmith against sanitisers and code analysers.